-As an Amazon Associate I earn from qualifying purchases, as well as commission via other affiliate links in this post.
+As an Amazon Associate, I earn from qualifying purchases as well as commission via other affiliate links in this post.
 This is at no extra cost to you!
 Read the full disclosure here.

-Slow Cooker Pulled Pork
+Cherry Cola Slow Cooker Pulled Pork

-- 4 lbs pork shoulder (bone-in or boneless)
+- 4 lbs pork shoulder bone-in or boneless

-- 1 large onion, sliced
+- 1 large onion sliced

-- 4 cloves garlic, minced
+- 4 cloves garlic minced

 - 1 cup barbecue sauce

-- 1 cup Cherry Coke
+- 1 cup Cherry Cola

 - 1/2 cup apple cider vinegar